kubo-azu/Click-qPCR/README.md

     -   Select a single "Target Gene".
     -   Select the "Base Group (Control)".
     -   Select one or more "Treatment Group(s)".
     -   Click **"Run ΔΔCq Analysis"**.
-The fold-change plot and table will appear.
+The fold change plot and table will appear.

 4.  **Perform ANOVA and Dunnett's post-hoc:**
     -   Navigate to the **"ΔCq ANOVA (Dunnett's post-hoc)"** tab.